 Location.
 38° 52.713′ N, 99° 20.711′ W. Marker is near Hays, Kansas, in Ellis County.
 Marker is at the intersection of West 12th Street and Rome Road, on the right when traveling west on West 12th Street.
 Rome Road is also known as 'Rome Crossing".
 Touch for map.
 Marker is at or near this postal address: West 12th Street, Hays KS 67601, United States of America.
 Touch for directions.

 Regarding Townsite of Rome.
-The first settlement to

 Early in June, Bloomfield, Moses & Co. established a general supply store, and later Joseph Perry built the two-story Perry Hotel.
 With the Kansas Pacific Railroad laying track in the area and employing some 1,200 men, the town grew quickly and by the end of July, the fledgling settlement boasted over 2,000 citizens.
 These railroad men, along with soldiers, and buffalo hunters, provided ample customers for the many saloons and gambling halls that quickly sprang up.

 Cody and Rose; however, would make a fatal mistake when they refused to take on a man named Dr. W.C.
 Webb as a partner in their town site venture.
-Unknown to them, Webb had the authority to establish town sites for the railroad, and when Cody and Rose refused him, he established the Big Creek Land Company, which platted the town of Hays City, on the other side of Big Creek about a mile east
+Unknown to them, Webb had the authority to establish town sites for the railroad, and when Cody and Rose refused him, he established the Big Creek Land Company, which platted the town of Hays City, on the other side of Big

 Courtesy Legends of Kansas